yongchaofan/FLTerm/docs/index.md

 	</tr>
 </table>

-Windows 10 user should install from Microsoft Store, users on older versions of Windows, or prefer portable apps download exe files.
+Windows 10 user should install from Microsoft Store, users on older versions of Windows, or prefer portable apps download exe files

-Apple computer use should install from apple app store.
+Apple computer use should install from apple app store, currently in the process of being submitted.

 ---